paras9o9/California-House-Pricing-Prediction/README.md

 ## 📌 Overview

-We used the **California Housing Prices dataset** to build and evaluate three machine learning models:
+I used the **California Housing Prices dataset** to build and evaluate three machine learning models:

 - **Linear Regression**
 - **Lasso Regression** (with alpha tuning via cross-validation)